Qumulo/docs/platforms/platforms-guide.md

 search: exclude
 ---

-The Qumulo Administrator Guide is a growing collection of information about configuring, managing, and troubleshooting Qumulo Core and your Qumulo nodes and clusters.
+The _Qumulo Platforms Guide_ is a collection of guides that provide information about getting started with a particular node type as well as reference information for drives, node LEDs, drive LEDs, out-of-band-management (IPMI) ports, and networking.

 **Table of Contents**
 * **[Document History](history.md)**